 There are things which are within our power, and there are things which are beyond our power. – Epictetus, Enchiridion

-When we think about Nature we tend to immediately recognize that some things are simply outside of our control.
-The weather can turn, an earthquake can strike and a volcano could erupt and we would never be upset at ourselves for failing to prevent a storm from occurring.
-I mean, Nature is just being Nature after all.
+When we think about Nature, we tend to immediately recognize that some things are simply outside of our control.
+The weather can change unexpectedly and an earthquake can strike without warning.
+We may be upset at the outcome of such events, but we would never be upset with ourselves for failing to prevent Nature from disrupting our lives.
+Nature is just being Nature.

-How strange, that we are not nearly as kind with chance in our daily lives.
-I think that’s a shame.
-There are many things in our lives that we cannot control and it would do us well to remember to treat ourselves and others kindly when we experience them.
+How strange it is that we are not nearly as kind with chance in our daily lives.
+I think that’s unfortunate.
+There are many things in our lives that we cannot control, and it would do us well to remember to treat ourselves and others kindly when we experience these setbacks.

-Traffic, power blackouts and internet outages are just a few examples of modern inconveniences which remain outside of our control, and still we often allow these things to disrupt our peace of mind.
+Traffic, power blackouts and internet outages are just a few examples of modern inconveniences which remain outside of our control, and still we often allow these interruptions to our convenience disrupt our peace of mind.

 What good does it do to stress and complain about the things you cannot change?
-Just as you cannot change the traffic, you also cannot change the opinions of others.
+Just as you cannot change the flow of traffic, you also can’t change the mindset of others.
 So, why bother being upset about these things?

-This doesn’t mean we shouldn’t make the best plans possible in our lives, but it does mean we shouldn’t be upset when things don’t go according to that plan.
-Nature is unpredictable after all, and therefore our lives are clearly subject to change without notice.
+This doesn’t mean we shouldn’t make the best plans possible in our lives, but it does mean we shouldn’t be upset when things don’t go according to our plans.
+Nature is unpredictable, and our lives are clearly subject to change without notice.

-So, be kind and patient.
-Make it your goal to endure wisely the situations you cannot change.
-Don’t become another misanthrope or an angry voice.
-Nobody needs another annoyance added to their lives.
-Take care that you never become one.
+So, try and remind yourself to be kind and patient.
+Make it a goal to endure wisely the situations you cannot change.
+Don’t become another angry voice.
+What can you do to be the voice of Reason instead?